tomjoht/documentation-theme-jekyll/mydoc/mydoc_mercurial_collaboration.md

 | bookmark --delete {bookmark_name | deletes the bookmark |
 | revert | go back to the way the files were at the last commit |

-{{site.data.alerts.note}} {{site.data.alerts.end}}
-You can add a source for all of these commands.
+{{site.data.alerts.note}} You can add a source for all of these commands.
 If no source is specified, the default repo (from which the existing repo was cloned) is used.
-For example, pull (source) will pull from a source other than the default if specified.
+For example, pull (source) will pull from a source other than the default if specified.{{site.data.alerts.end}}

 When you run `hg status`, there are various icons next to the files.